What is our Advanced Studies 300-Hour program all about?

 Refund Policy: Your initial registration fee of $150 is nonrefundable and nontransferable.

 The Asheville Yoga Center reserves the right to cancel any program at any time.
-If this occurs, a full refund will be issued.
+If this occurs, an option for an MBO account credit or full refund will be offered.

 Can I use any transfer credits from programs outside of Asheville Yoga Center?

 No. According to Yoga Alliance guidelines, no outside transfer credits are allowed in any 300-Hour program.
-All Modules must be completed through Asheville Yoga Center.
+All courses must be completed through Asheville Yoga Center.